Discover the land of the Pharaohs in this epic 10 day Egypt Itinerary, covering all the main highlights to get the absolute most out of your trip!

 Hurghada and the South Red Sea

 Hurghada is a popular beach city on the south coast of the Red Sea.
-Many people make a trip to Hurghada after they travel in Egypt since it offers a laid-back, resort-style atmosphere to unwind before flying back to their home countries.
+Many people choose to book a comfortable luxury hotel in Hurghada after their travels in Egypt since it offers a laid-back, resort-style atmosphere to unwind before flying back to their home countries.

 Hurghada is also world-renowned for scuba diving and a great place to get your open water certificate.
 Many people come here for a chance to swim with wild dolphins, who frequent this part of the Red Sea.